DelusionalSimon/glm-infused-sweetnet/log.md

 - Explored different settings for the min_class_size until I found 6 to be the minimum that would lead to successful stratification
 - transformed into graphs and Loaded into dataloaders
 - Ran successful training'
+- Can't get new embedding data since the models and data were stored on Saarbruchen university servers which were struck by a big power outage
+- Explored different batch sizes but although I gained some speed with larger batches performance they didn't train as well.
+- After restarting the kernel I found higher batch sizes to be effective, but they didn't really give better performance after 128 so I stuck there
 -